telekom/SmartCredentials-SDK-android/README.md

 SmartCredentialsCoreFactory.initialize(configuration);
 CoreApi coreApi = SmartCredentialsCoreFactory.getSmartCredentialsCoreApi();
 ```
-In order to initialize the Smart Credentials SDK you need to provide a configuration containing the application contexta nd the user ID.
+In order to initialize the Smart Credentials SDK you need to provide a configuration containing the application context and the user ID.
 Additionally, you can set a logger, the root detection strategy and the application alias.

 Some predefined root detection strategies can be found in the ```RootDetectionOption``` class, such as: ```NONE``` or ```ALL```.
 If they don't meet your needs, you are able to define your own root detection strategy, by creating a set of root detection strategies, using the available options from ```RootDetectionOption```.